9 Different Types of Geckos in Australia

 You can look for these geckos at night because they’re nocturnal and hunt at night.
 Moreover, you’ll quickly identify them by their clawed feet.

-This gecko’s diet is as diverse as its appearance, as it consumes a wide variety of insects and their larvae.
+This gecko’s diet is as diverse as its appearance, as it consumes various insects and their larvae.
 It also consumes grass, arthropods, and certain other lizards.

-You can attract them by leaving a bowl of water out for them to drink from.
+You can attract them by leaving a bowl of water for them to drink.
 Also, don’t forget to put some stones in the bowl so they can easily get out again.

 Finally, these geckos are parthenogenetic – they don’t need males to reproduce.
 Females can create a genetic copy of themselves.
 As a result, most of their population are females.